MIND & BODY

 Give $100 Give $50 Give $25

 Growing To Give does not provide medical advice, diagnosis, or treatment.
-The stories and information shared here are for educational and community-support purposes only and are not a substitute for professional medical care.
-Always talk with your doctor or another qualified health professional about questions regarding your health, symptoms, or treatment options, and before starting any new practice or program.
+The information shared is for educational and community-support purposes only and is not a substitute for professional medical care.
+Always consult a qualified healthcare professional regarding any medical condition or treatment decisions.

 gentle mind-body self-care and body awareness